sai3097ganesh/Fractals/README.md

 # A simple fractal generator
 Turns out that fractals are incredibly simple to generate.
 All you need to do is perform repeated set of transformation to a point.

-- Consider take a triangle ABC and say you are standing somewhere inside this triangle.
+- Consider a triangle ABC and say you are standing anywhere "inside" this triangle.
-- Now you pick a corner A or B or C.
+- Now you pick a corner A or B or C (randomly).
 - March forward by half the distance between your current position and the choosen corner.
 - Repeat from step 2 until the number of iterations you want.